rai-shi/UZAY_KT-U23_Ground_Station/README.md

-# NeilA Ground Station Interface
+# UZAY KT-U23 Ground Station Interface

 UZAY KT-U23 Ground Station Interface is developed for the Teknofest 8th Model Satellite Competition to act as a ground station.
 The project visualizes the data received every second from an ESP module. the task of Ground Station have to do: